Challenge that law firms face

-About a year ago, a state-owned Costa Rican insurance company sued a Florida-based broker for malpractice, breach of contract and breach of fiduciary duty for allegedly overcharging it $2.3 million in connection with its placement of reinsurance for a policy it provided for Costa Rica’s state-owned electricity and telecommunications supplier.
+A state-owned Costa Rican insurance company sued a Florida-based broker for malpractice, breach of contract and breach of fiduciary duty for allegedly overcharging it $2.3 million.
 A Miami law firm that had presented documents only in English represented the Florida-based broker.

-The district court agreed to reconsider a prior judgment based on new translations of key documents written in Spanish that the parties had previously submitted without any translation.
-In doing so, the court cautioned that it would not be “this lenient again with respect to post hoc translations” of foreign records and strongly encouraged the parties to “agree on some sort of protocol for translating relevant records.”
+The district court agreed to reconsider a prior judgment based on new translations of key documents written in Spanish.
+The parties had previously submitted without any translation.
+In doing so, the court cautioned that it would not be “this lenient again with respect to post hoc translations” of foreign records.They strongly encouraged the parties to “agree on some sort of protocol for translating relevant records.”

-In the case of criminal litigation, having a professional and certified interpreter when taking depositions is also key to setting the record straight from the beginning.
+In the case of criminal litigation, having a professional interpreter when taking depositions is key to setting the record straight from the beginning.

-For example, there was a recent case that involved three defendants from Poland who only spoke a gypsy dialect and did not understand any English.
-To initiate the investigation, the police involved called an external officer who was born in Poland and had the questioning recorded.
-But after submitting all of the evidence and video recordings, the prosecutors later found out that the officer hadn’t been to the country in years and his Polish was very rusty.
-Also, since the defendants spoke a gypsy dialect, the interpretation was completely unreliable.
+For example, there was a recent case that involved three defendants from Poland.
+They only spoke a gypsy dialect and did not understand any English.
+To initiate the investigation, the police called an external officer who was born in Poland and had the questioning recorded.
+The prosecutors later found that the officer hadn’t been to the Poland in years and his Polish was very rusty.
+Since the defendants spoke a gypsy dialect, the interpretation was completely unreliable.

-Taking into account that the officer was not an interpreter, the defense attorney who took the case assigned its translation agency with the task of translating the transcription of the recording from both parties’ irregular Polish into Polish, and then from Polish into English.
-Not having a professional and certified interpreter from the beginning of the preparation of a case may cost more money and time for both lawyers and their clients.
+Taking into account that the officer was not an interpreter, the defense attorney who took the case assigned its translation agency with the task of translating.
+They had to translate the transcription from both parties’ irregular Polish into Polish, and then from Polish into English.
+Not having a professional and certified interpreter from the beginning of a case may cost more money and time for lawyers and their clients.

 The best time to start preparing for trial is at the start of the case.
-Partnering with a specialized legal translation agency that has experience working in both civil and criminal litigations may be key to making or breaking your case.
+You need a legal translator that has both civil and criminal litigation experience.
+Partnering with a specialized legal translation agency may be key to making or breaking your case.

 Generally speaking, discovery has become an industry practice.
-However, as companies become more globalized and integrated with foreign markets, very rarely will the case team find themselves handling a legal case in only one language.
+However, as companies continue to become more globalized, handling a legal case in only one language will become very rare.

 In the state of Florida, for example, there are many cases related to the death penalty in which lawyers have to go through overwhelming amounts of data to initiate the mitigation process.
-A specialized translation agency can assist with the preparation in a pretrial stage by going through each piece of material to help identify what will be crucial for the case and at the same time what won’t be necessary and doesn’t need to be translated.
+A specialized translation agency can assist with the preparation in a pretrial stage by going through each piece of material.
+They’ll help identify what will be crucial for the case and what doesn’t need to be translated.

 Read more here >> Certified Legal Translation